 Airshows are the perfect place to get started, for many reasons—the best one being that you get to know your subject.
 There are old and new, fast and slow, common and rare aircraft, and nearly every photographer ends up with their favorites.
 For example, I’m into Warbirds, which are considered WWII/Korea-era aircraft.
 But I have a fondness for biplanes.
 When you follow your passion, it shows in your photos, and that’s the best advice I can ever give you.

 Air shows are also a great place to learn about the history of the aircraft, which is important.
-It’s similar to what our teachers taught us about being a good writer: “If you want to write about a subject, you have to know it.”
+It’s similar to what our teachers taught us about being a good writer: “If you want to write about a subject, you have to know about it.”
 The same is true with aircraft.
 The better you know them, the better your aircraft photography will be.

 Some of the best aircraft photographers still volunteer their time.
 Be it at air shows, museums or a fly-in, volunteering incorporates everything I’ve already covered, with one important aspect added in: commitment.
 Many photographers have come before you, and some of them have damaged the goodwill out there by not following through.
 For example, they may have promised prints and never delivered them.
 Volunteering puts you in the right place at the right time, and that’s everything.
 When you just show up, pilots will sometimes offer to take you flying.